-Established in 2017, the Duke University Center for WaSH-AID (Water, Sanitation, Hygiene and Infectious Disease) is aggressively tackling the challenge of inadequate urban and rural sanitation.
-Housed in the Department of Electrical and Computer Engineering within the Pratt School of Engineering, we are affiliated with the Nanomaterials and Thin Films Lab and work closely with colleagues across Duke University and around the world.
+Established in 2017, the Duke University Center for Water, Sanitation, Hygiene and Infectious Disease (WaSH-AID) is housed in the Department of Electrical and Computer Engineering within the Pratt School of Engineering and is affiliated with the Nanomaterials and Thin Films Lab.

 We prioritize work that: